Mekutilogo (6K) shop_cart (12K)

 Home > Problem Solving

-All the items listed on this page are suggestions only.
-If you suspect that your animal has a health problem, it is essential to see your vet first, .e.g. a gait problem may be related to back pain, etc. I also recommend contacting a Tellington TTouch Practitioner, or Practitioner-in-training to discuss further solutions & to learn a technique that will only help further.
-The equipment has all been inspired by TTouch & works best when used in conjunction with the technique.
-Book a session or workshop - you may be surprised!
+I also recommend contacting a Tellington TTouch Practitioner, or Practitioner-in-training to discuss further solutions and to learn a technique that will only help further.
+The equipment has all been inspired by TTouch and works best when used in conjunction with the technique.
+Book a session or workshop – you may be surprised!

 ttouch logo